 State-of-the-Art Device to Assist in Diagnosing Joint Injuries

-When Loyola Medicine added an extremity MRI (magnetic resonance imaging) device to the Loyola Center for Health at Burr Ridge, it became the first medical center in the Chicago area to offer such a device to patients.
+When Loyola Medicine added an extremity MRI (magnetic resonance imaging) device to the Loyola Medicine Burr Ridge, it became the first medical center in the Chicago area to offer such a device to patients.
 This scanner is designed specifically to scan the arms and legs and is quieter and more comfortable than a full-body MRI scanner.

 At Loyola, an extremity MRI exam is used to diagnose soft tissue and bone injuries or problems of the arms or legs including:

 Unlike a full-body scanner which requires patients to lie flat and go inside the MRI scanner, the extremity MRI scanner allows patients to sit upright while only the arm or leg is placed inside the scanner.
 The detail and precision of full-body MRI scanners is available in the high-powered extremity MRI scanner, which generates detailed images to aid diagnosis and treatment.

 What to Expect During an Extremity MRI Exam

 While most MRI machines require a patient to lie in a metal tunnel and stay still, an extremity MRI uses a smaller tube that fits only the arm or leg to be tested.
 You will be able to sit or lean back on a reclining chair during the scan.